top of page

 Unfortunately some further perusal unearthed the fact that I was lacking some earths.
 That is to say, some wires were cut

-I got a full refund on that harness and sourced another.
+I had bought the harness separate of the engine so after I brought this to their attention I got a full refund on that harness and sourced another.
 Shortly after that a local enthusiast was on the hunt for an M52B25TU.
 Hey, I have one of those.
 And mine runs great, plus it has low miles.
 This Z3 only had 83K on the odo when I bought it and 86K miles now.
 So we struck up a deal and I pulled the motor.
 I decided to also remove the radiator core support and I am very glad I did.
 It gives a lot more visibility to everything.
-Here was the car August 30th, the day I pulled the M52B25TU out
+Here it is the day I pulled the M52B25TU out

 Next up was to test fit the N62...

-So during the first attempt I immediately hit some pretty major snags.
+During the first attempt I immediately hit some pretty major snags.
 I couldn't even get the engine to sit even close to a reasonable position.
 It was hitting the ABS module.
-But before any of that, I took some time to clean the engine bay.
-Though it was a low mile car it had a valve cover gasket leak for a little bit
+I recognized immediatey some fabrication would be required but before I did that I wanted to clean things up a bit.
+It had a valve cover gasket leak at one point and there was a lot of oil on the passenger shock tower

 Not perfect but at least now my hand wouldn't immediately become totally disgusting every time I touch the car